ajLuna7/urban_analytics/final-project/results/rojas_final_report.md

 Below, I show all of the GPS points of the sample clusters for these two surveys.
 GPS points are randomly offset by approximately 5 to 10 kilometers for rural households to ensure anonymity.
-Note that the data includes one erroneous point (perhaps a displaced point) that appears in the ocean\!
+Note that the data includes points that appear in the ocean, which indicate these GPS points were not able to be collected (according to DHS).

 ![](rojas_final_report_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->